-Choose ‘Network & Internet’ from the Settings window.
+Choose “Network & Internet” from the Settings window.

-Click the “Wi-Fi” option that appears on the left side menu.
+Click the “WiFi” option that appears on the left side menu.
 You should see the name of your Internet connection on the right side.
 Click on that.

 In the new window that appears, scroll down to “Metered Connection” and turn it “On.”

-The Show or Hide Updates Troubleshooter is only available on the Microsoft website here.
-Visit the website and click the link to “Download the ‘Show or hide updates’ troubleshooter package now” link, and follow the instructions for downloading and installing it.
+The Show or Hide Updates Troubleshooter is available only on the Microsoft website.
+Visit the website and click the link to Download the “Show or hide updates” troubleshooter package now link, and follow the instructions for downloading and installing it.

 Open the troubleshooter after you install it and follow the onscreen prompts to hide the bothersome update.